estebanag/python-skills/README.md

 A skill for doing test-driven development in Python.

-This skills is designed to fit into the workflow established by [Matt Pocock's skills](https://github.com/mattpocock/skills):
+This skill is designed to fit into the workflow established by [Matt Pocock's skills](https://github.com/mattpocock/skills):

 ```text
 /grill-with-docs